mlanza/ai-literacy/301/06-feet-on-the-ground.md

 There is a calendar shop, contact booth, and messaging kiosk in sight.
 ```

-The **model** anchors immediately on the calendar.
-To notify anyone, it first needs to understand what the 2 pm meeting is — and who’s attending.
+The **model** immediately locks onto the calendar shop.
+To notify anyone, it first needs to know what the 2:00 PM meeting is — and who’s attending.

+A model has deep knowledge of the world.
+It knows what a calendar is for.
+What it lacks is **agency** — the ability to act.
+That’s why it can tell you *how* to solve a problem, but can’t solve it itself.

+**An agent is a model given tools and placed inside a loop.** The tools let it take small, concrete actions.
+The loop lets it break down bigger goals into manageable steps and pursue them one at a time.

+Both are essential.
+Tools make work *possible*.
+The loop makes work *progressive* — because most goals can’t be reached in a single leap.

+In our text adventure, when the “calendar shop” appeared on the horizon, it wasn’t by chance.
+The developer who built the world defined it as an affordance — a thing with capabilities — and gave the model a dialect for using it: a simple JSON-based DSL.

+This entire exchange takes place in the orchestration layer of the app — the layer that mediates between model and user, filtering out noise.

+When the app receives the model’s next response — part narrative, part structured command — it splits them cleanly:

 ```
 To notify the attendees, I need to check the user’s calendar for the 2:00 PM meeting.